JRRS1982/TutorialProjects/reactRedux/README.md

 drive() { return this.sound; }
 drive() // there is no parent for this to be called on so it will return above error.

-We are basically calling 'this' where there is no element on the left, i.e. where there is no parent element that is 'this'.
+We are basically calling 'this' where there is no element on the left of drive, i.e. where there is no parent element that is 'this' there is only undefined.sound which does not exist.
 ```

-### Axios
+## Axios

+When you make a request with axios it will return an object called a promise, which is like a callback with whatever data.

-- fetch is a function that has been built into modern browsers, its does the job but is not great.
+- fetch is a function that has been built into modern browsers, its does the job but is not great and should be avoided.
 - axios is a package that can be installed which provides some helper methods which is more reliable and useful for projects.

-When you make a request with axios it will return an object called a promise, which is like a callback with whatever data.

 ```
 axios